 Pretlow is actually the sponsor of the Assembly’s online poker bill, A5250.
 The bill is essentially a carbon copy of the Senate measure introduced by Sen. Jon Bonacic, S3898.

 Governor and Assembly budgets do not include New York online poker

-There may be more momentum for online poker in New York, but there are still several obstacles in its way.
+There may be more momentum for online poker in NY, but there are still several obstacles in its way.
 So far the Senate is the only group to include numbers from online poker in its budget.
 Governor Andrew Cuomo’s proposed budget has no such language, nor does the Assembly’s.